MicrosoftDocs/win32-pr.de-de/desktop-src/VPC/ivmusbdevice-hubid.md

 ## <a name="property-value"></a>Eigenschaftswert

-Der Hub-Bezeichner.
-Dieser Wert wird vom USB-Connector-Treiber zugewiesen.
+Der Hubbezeichner.
+Dieser Wert wird vom USB-Connectortreiber zugewiesen.

 ## <a name="error-codes"></a>Fehlercodes